Aetherxn/Linux/README.md

 ![Ubuntu Linux](ubuntu-linux.PNG)

-This repo is just a small collection of notes, commands, screenshots, and random things I learn while using Linux.
+This repo is just a collection of notes, commands, screenshots, and things I learn while using Linux.
+It's mainly a place for me to document what I'm learning and track my progress over time.

 ---

 ## Experience So Far

-- Installing and configuring Ubuntu
+- Installing and configuring Ubuntu Linux
-- Using Linux as a daily OS
+- Using Linux as a daily operating system
-- Basic terminal navigation
+- Navigating the filesystem from the terminal
+- Using common Linux commands for day-to-day tasks
+- Managing files and directories
-- File and package management
+- Installing and updating packages with APT
-- Running updates and maintenance
+- Running system updates and basic maintenance
-- Using `sudo`
+- Using `sudo` and understanding basic permissions
-- Troubleshooting problems through docs and forums
+- Troubleshooting issues using documentation, forums, and logs
+- Running virtual machines for homelab projects

 ---